 Full stop.
 No exceptions (yes that applies to family as well, just in case you were wondering).
 Being related doesn’t mean you can use people.

 You want people to feel like you want to spend time with them, not like they are being stalked.

 Some relationships can resume like not a day has gone by, you can virtually continue where you left off.
 Others don’t quite work that way.
 Others you need to build your relationship again.
 Don’t ask probing, intimate questions if you haven’t seen people for a while.
 Spend time with them and rebuild the relationship first.

 Before you start sending emails off to every person you haven’t spoken to for a while you might want to consider another approach.

-Instead of a scatter gun approach trying to connect with everyone – pick out people you really want to reconnect with and focus on them.
-Basically don’t spread yourself too thin.
+Instead of a scattergun approach trying to connect with everyone – pick out friends you really want to reconnect with and focus on them.
+Basically, don’t spread yourself too thin.

-Go for quality over quantity as least in the beginning then you can build momentum and reach out to more people.
+Go for quality over quantity at least in the beginning then you can build momentum and reach out to more people.

 Of course, if you want to connect with lots of people all at once, get them to the same place and have one hell of a party!
 That will work too!